Letitia James, the New York attorney general who defeated Trump in court, indicted by Justice Department

 (CNN) — New York Attorney General Letitia James was indicted Thursday in Alexandria, Virginia, as President Donald Trump’s Justice Department continues to pursue charges against his political opponents.

-James has been under investigation since May over a 2023 mortgage she took out to help her niece buy a home in Norfolk, Virginia.
+James has been under investigation since May over a 2023 mortgage she took out to buy a home in Norfolk, Virginia.

 The grand jury returned two felony charges: bank fraud and making false statements to a financial institution.
 James’ first court appearance is scheduled for October 24 in Norfolk.